amirfarjam/Hypercube/auto-leveling.md

 - Put hotend nozzle flat to bed
 - Use a 1mm object to slide under the probe and adjust the probe to be touching the top of the object (I use a steel ruler).
 Make sure that when you remove the object under the probe that the probe drop down to the bed when you pull away
-- Tighten probe nuts with spanners or pliers if your using the original probe mount.
+- Tighten probe nuts with spanners or pliers if your using the original probe mount.<br>
   I use this [part](http://www.thingiverse.com/thing:2179807) because I find easier to align the probe and allows me to hand tighten the nuts because it's clipped in already.

 - Calculate distance between probe tip and nozzle tip